llllvvuu/dl-webapp-sources/README.md

 Automated crawler may not pass auth, and it may also miss asynchronously loaded JS.
 But, you can get a list of loaded JS files by manually logging in.

-After logging in,

-- Check if there is anything interesting to download: Developer Tools > Sources > ... > Ungroup by folder
-- If the app is a SPA, click around to load all of the JS chunks

-Now paste into the console:
+After logging in, paste into the console:

 ```javascript
 performance